Payne-in-Bahrain/u2_lessons_oauth_authentication/README.md

 ### Why We Need Authentication

 An application's functionality typically revolves around a particular user.
+This is what we refer to as user-centric CRUD.

 For example, when we use online banking, or more importantly, save songs to our Spotify playlists, the application has to know who we are - and this is where **authentication** comes in.